BCDH/standOffConverter4DARIAH-Campus/README.md

 A tool which lets you convert TEI datasets from inline to standoff and vice versa.

-## Applying NLP tools to TEI-econded texts
+## Applying NLP tools to TEI-ecoded texts

 In this seciton, we'll take you step-by-step through the process of adding lingusitic annotations to TEI-ecnoded texts.